 A: “Discovery Player” is a player that is not a member of the ECNL Club, and is not otherwise currently registered to another US Club Soccer team.
 Discovery Players are allowed to participate in ECNL Competition in order to provide opportunity for additional players to participate in ECNL programming.
 In order to be considered a Discovery Player, a player must be explicitly designated as such on the ECNL Roster before such player participates in any ECNL Competition.
 Discovery Players are eligible to participate in the ECNL National Championship.
 At the Under-14, Under-15, Under-16, and Under-17 age groups, each ECNL Team may have two (2) Discovery Players on their ECNL Roster at each age group.
 At the Under-18 age group, each ECNL Team may have four (4) Discovery Players on their ECNL Roster.
 The cost to play for an ECNL Discovery Player will be set prior to the season commencing and be itemized with uniform package fee.

-A: The Tennessee SC ECNL teams will train three to four times per week at our home site Trinity Park with additional practices & games at Down’s West.
+A: The Tennessee SC ECNL teams will train three to four times per week at our home site Trinity Park with additional practices & games at Down’s East or West.